A horse's hoof showing the difference between a black bell boot and an overreach boot.

 Key Takeaways

-Bell Boots vs. Overreach Boots: What Are They?
+Bell Boots vs. Overreach Boots: Let's Break It Down

 If you've spent any time shopping for horse leg protection, you've likely come across the terms "bell boots" and "overreach boots."
 They often seem interchangeable, and it’s easy to get them mixed up.
 So, what’s the real story?
 While both are designed to protect your horse’s front hooves, they serve slightly different purposes and are built for different situations.
 The core problem they both address is "overreaching"—that moment when a horse’s hind hoof clips the heel area of the front hoof on the same side.
 This can happen during turnout, training, or competition.